-If you have significant choral experience, are committed to excellent choral performance, and are interested in auditioning for potential openings, please contact Nancy Gibbs at firstname.lastname@example.org or call 215-968-3414 for more information.
+Auditions are held on an as-needed basis.
+If you have significant choral experience, are committed to excellent choral performance, and are interested in auditioning, please contact Nancy Gibbs for more information. firstname.lastname@example.org

 One of our chief artistic goals is balance and blend.
 Each audition is private and takes about 15 minutes.
 Download the audition application here (which includes full details and required music) and fill out prior to coming to the audition.